Criminal Justice Specialization

 Loyola’s Alumni Network

 The Criminal Justice Specialization will be recognized upon the satisfactory completion of 18 units of coursework.
-Please note students participating in a specialization are still required to enroll in the two mandatory introduction courses and enroll in a minimum of 26 units to satisfy the MLS degree requirements.
+This includes 11 units of required courses and 7 units of electives.
+Please note students participating in a specialization are still required to enroll in the two mandatory introduction courses, and enroll in a minimum of 26 units to satisfy the MLS degree requirements.

 Students must take a minimum of two elective courses, one of which must address sentencing issues totaling an additional 7 units.